 In 2016, to more effectively represent a central theme of building mutual trust and respect between youth and law enforcement, the institute underwent a name change to the Institute for Police-Youth Engagement.
 The IACP, in partnership with OJJDP and CJJ, trained 30 law enforcement leaders at the Institute for Police-Youth Engagement in Louisville, Kentucky in November 2016 and an additional 29 police executives in Charlotte, North Carolina in July 2017.

-In July 2017, the IACP, CJJ and OJJDP will be delivering another Institute for Police-Youth Engagement.
+In 2018, the IACP, CJJ and OJJDP will be delivering one additional Institute for Police-Youth Engagement.

 Office of Juvenile Justice and Delinquency Prevention, Office of Justice Programs, U.S. Department of Justice

 Models for Change Supported by John D and Catherine T. MacArthur Foundation

 For more information, please contact Laura Renenger at firstname.lastname@example.org or 800-843-4227 ext.
 274.